rsming/visit/README.md

 # visit

-Static HTML/CSS page dedicated to the International Hobbit Day (September the 22nd)
+Static HTML/CSS, React and Vue applications dedicated to the International Hobbit Day (September the 22nd)

 ```
 ====================